 When you have determined that there is no user error involved, and replication still either does not work at all or is unstable, it is time to send us a bug report.
 We need to obtain as much information as possible from you to be able to track down the bug.
 Please spend some time and effort in preparing a good bug report.

 If you have a repeatable test case that demonstrates the bug, please enter it into our bugs database using the instructions given in How to Report Bugs or Problems.
 If you have a “phantom” problem (one that you cannot duplicate at will), use the following procedure:

-Ensure that the slave is running with binary logging enabled (the
+Ensure that the replica is running with binary logging enabled (the

 log_binsystem variable), and with the

---log-slave-updatesoption enabled, which causes the slave to log the updates that it receives from the master into its own binary logs.
+--log-slave-updatesoption enabled, which causes the replica to log the updates that it receives from the source into its own binary logs.
 These settings are the defaults.